Learning Reserve Prices in Second-Price Auctions: Introduction

 Another motivation of the ``mechanism design via sampling'' program is the recent research interest in {\em multi-item} mechanism design, where {\optm} or its naive generalizations are no longer optimal.
-In fact, the optimal multi-item mechanisms are often computationally and conceptually hard \citep{DDT14,CDOPSY15,CDPSY18,CMPY18}.
-To escape from this dilemma, there is a rich literature on proving that various {\em simple} multi-item mechanisms are learnable from polynomial samples and constantly approximate the optima \citep{MR15,BSV16,DS16,MR16,CD17,S17,BSV18}.
+The optimal multi-item mechanisms are often computationally/conceptually hard \cite{DDT14,CDOPSY22,CDPSY18,CMPY18}.
+Instead, a rich literature proves that {\em simple} multi-item mechanisms are learnable from polynomial samples and constantly approximate the optimal revenues \cite{MR15,BSV16,DS22,MR16,CD17,S17,BSV18,GW21,GHTZ21}.

 {\bf Organization.} Notation and preliminaries are given below.
-In \Cref{sec:sample}, we show our learning algorithm (see \Cref{alg:main}) and present the analysis about revenue monotonicity.
-In \Cref{sec:revenue}, we present the analysis about revenue smoothness, hence the sample complexity promised in \Cref{tbl:result}.
+In \Cref{sec:sample}, we show our learning algorithm (see \Cref{alg:main}) and present the analysis of revenue monotonicity.
+In \Cref{sec:revenue}, we present the analysis of revenue smoothness, hence the sample complexity promised in \Cref{tbl:result}.
 In \Cref{sec:conclusion}, we conclude this paper with a discussion on future research directions.